yeasy/learning_pickleball/06_drop_en.md

 When drop the ball, avoid returning the ball too far and too high, in which situation that the opponent can volley the ball or keep returning the ball to the back court easily.

+Compared with Dink, Drop shot needs to be hit at an earlier position and with more forward power.
 At the moment of hitting the ball, keep the body in a stable state to avoid shaking the paddle.After hitting the ball, the body moves forward following the hitting movement, and get ready to go to the net.

 To avoid dropping the ball down to the net, the high point of the ball's flight path should be near and above the net.

-When the quality of the drop shot is not high, you have to wait in the middle or backcourt and prepare to do drop again
+When the quality of the drop shot is not high, you have to wait in the middle or backcourt and prepare to do drop again.

 ## Training Methods